Multimeter Tutorial Includes:

 A word of warning

-Some transistor equipment may be mains powered.
+Some electrical and electronics equipment may be mains powered.
 Only qualified persons should attempt to repair mains powered equipment or equipment that contains high or hazardous voltages.
+Also, only the right test equipment, with the right certifications and capable of handling high voltages should be used where high voltages are present.
 High voltages can kill so be warned!

 Look for obvious faults

 The first step when looking at tracing any faults and testing a transistor circuit of any sort is to look for the obvious or major faults.
 This is one of the key stages in repairing any equipment.

 Fortunately most faults with electronics equipment such as transistor radios are relatively easy to find - many are quite obvious and some may not even need any test equipment.
 They often arise from movement and physical damage, so it is often easy to find these faults and issues.

 Accordingly the first step in any fault finding is to look for the major problems.

 Check the supply to the circuit: The first steps in checking the circuit are to ensure that it has power being supplied to it.
 This is easily done using a multimeter set to a voltage range.
 Measure the voltage using a test meter at the points where the supply enters the circuit board.
 If the multimeter indicates that there is no supply voltage then there can be a number of possibilities to investigate: